rosszurowski/fitvids/README.md

 # fitvids

-Lets your videos be responsive by keeping an [intrinsic aspect ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video).
+Lets your videos be responsive by wrapping them in an [aspect ratio container](http://alistapart.com/article/creating-intrinsic-ratios-for-video).

 This module is based heavily off of Dave Rupert's [FitVids jQuery plugin](https://github.com/davatron5000/FitVids.js).